mrisen/inet-showcases/_docs/emulation/osudpVoip/index.md

 The `high_quality` configuration is run in order to demonstrate that the sound is actually transmitted from the sender to the receiver.

-Although the `udp` module does not need any configuration, it is the key module of the emulation.
-This module acts as a bridge between the simulated and the real world.
-When instead of `UdpApp` this `ExtUdp` is used, it means that from that point on the emulation is run in the real world.
-In this case it means that here the VoIP traffic exits the simulation and enters the real operating environment of the OS, and vice versa.

 **`VoipStreamReceiver:`**

 <p><pre class="snippet">